argoproj/argo-rollouts/docs/features/canary/plugins.md

 ## Usage

-You can execute a configured step plugin at any point during your canaray steps.
+You can execute a configured step plugin at any point during your canary steps.
 The plugin will be executed and the rollout step will be progressing until the plugin execution returns a status of `Successful`, `Failed` or `Error`.
 Once completed, the rollout will progress to the next configured step.